-Miriam focuses her practice on immigration law matters.
+Miriam focuses her practice exclusively on immigration law matters.
 She comes from a family of immigrants, and she admires people who chart their own course.
-Her immigration law experience includes asylum, humanitarian relief, family-based immigration, employment-based immigration, and applications for adjustment of status.
+Her immigration law experience includes asylum, humanitarian relief, family-based immigration, and employment-based immigration.

 When not practicing law, Miriam can be found on a bike or pair of skis, enjoying topographic features in and near Seattle, and delighting in her thermos for keeping her coffee piping hot after hours in the snow.